nggit/tremolo-docs/configuration.md

     return 'OK'
 ```

 Note that the WebSocket/upgraded connection will not be affected.
-And will not work outside the async context (blocking calls).
+And won't work if you are running a blocking function, such as `time.sleep()` inside it.

 ### server_name
 Set the `Server` field in the response header.